lucisaldanha/catFriends/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run deploy`

+Run this command when modifications are ready to be deployed.
+The script will create the build folder and then will publish your web page on gh-pages, where it's hosted.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>